darelf/bufftracker/Readme.md

 returns an array of all the targets formatted with their calculated bonuses in typical Pathfinder format.
 See the `examples` directory for... ummm.. examples.

-You will also find the `importAllBuffs()` function which takes an object containing keys of the different sources of buffs along with all the buffs they provide, then imports them all into the current workspace.
+You will also find the `applyFromSources()` function which takes an object containing keys of the different sources of buffs along with all the buffs they provide, then imports them all into the current workspace.